Summer Program Plants the Seed for Research Passion in Student

 (UPDATE: Irving recently graduated with two bachelor’s degrees and was the recipient of the "Outstanding Research Award" within the Forensic & Investigative Sciences program.
 His next step is to complete a master’s degree in Forensic & Investigative Sciences at IUPUI this Fall.)

 Charles Irving got an early start discovering his passion.
-As a participant in the Indianapolis branch of Project SEED, a program that provides high school students an opportunity to explore scientific research, Irving was matched his junior year of high school with IUPUI Professor Rajesh Sardar,
+As a participant in the Indianapolis branch of American Chemical Society's Project SEED, a program that provides high school students an opportunity to explore scientific research, Irving was matched his junior year of high school with IUPUI Professor Rajesh Sardar,

 Now finishing up his final year of undergrad at IUPUI, Irving has over five years of experience investigating mysteries in science through research with Sardar.
 Growing up while working in the laboratory gave Irving some of his proudest experiences while in college.